simbayippy/perp-dex-tools/docs/grid_idempotent_order_mapping.md

   strategy is out of sync.
 - The paired exit limit (or market) order receives its own deterministic client ID (`client_order_index_from_position(position_id, "close")`); tracked positions store both entry and exit IDs for recovery/resubmission bookkeeping.
+When post-only cancellations occur the strategy derives retry IDs (`close-retry-1`, `close-retry-2`, …) so every repost stays idempotent; after a small fixed retry budget it optionally falls back to a market exit to avoid dangling exposure.
 - Stop-loss and recovery flows clear the mapping so stale IDs never accumulate.

 ### Exchange Support